 - Construction will occur between Monday – Friday from 7 am – 6 pm.
 There may be times when work is required on the weekends due to weather and other factors.

 This project aims to fix the roadway, widen the street and improve the drainage system along Pace Street from 9th Avenue to 17th Avenue.
 These upgrades will help traffic move more smoothly and make the street safer for everyone.
-Completing this work now costs less than waiting until the road becomes more damaged and requires reconstruction.
+Completing this rehabilitation work now costs less than waiting until the road becomes more damaged and requires reconstruction.

 Project Schedule

-Finalized Design – Anticipated in December 2025
+Finalized Design – December 2025

-Bid Advertisement for Contractor – Anticipated between January-March 2026
+Bid Advertisement for Contractor – February 2026

 Construction Awarded to Contractor – Anticipated in March 2026